 Going someplace soon?
 Lucky you, off on an adventure!
 But if you don’t know how to pack your suitcase efficiently, you might be wasting money and strength on bringing too many things with you for no reason.
 No sweat, this advice will help.

-The best advice I can give you on packing is to always pack lighter*.
+The number one thing to aim for is to always pack lighter*.
 Baggage fees are astronomical these days so it has become critical to define and pack only the “essentials” for a trip in order to save space packing.
 Plus, who wants to haul around a bunch of clunky, heavy bags?

 * You probably need less, not more, than you think.
 Aggressively edit your suitcase contents.

 These tips will help you go from an amateur over-packer, to a pro!

 After reading Rick Steve’s travel guide prior to our Mediterranean Cruise, my husband and I finally hit our stride for doing it right.
 Here are some of the secrets we learned throughout our various travel journeys as well as recommendations on what you should bring.